nodemcu/nodemcu-firmware/README.md

 Due to the ever-growing number of modules available within NodeMCU, pre-built binaries are no longer made available.
 Use the automated [custom firmware build service](http://nodemcu-build.com/) to get the specific firmware configuration you need, or consult the [documentation](http://nodemcu.readthedocs.io/en/master/en/build/) for other options to build your own firmware.

-This project uses two main branches, `master` and `dev`. `dev` is actively worked on and it's also where PRs should be created against. `master` thus can be considered "stable" even though there are no automated regression tests.
-The goal is to merge back to `master` roughly every 2 months.
+This project uses two main branches, `release` and `dev`. `dev` is actively worked on and it's also where PRs should be created against. `release` thus can be considered "stable" even though there are no automated regression tests.
+The goal is to merge back to `release` roughly every 2 months.
 Depending on the current "heat" (issues, PRs) we accept changes to `dev` for 5-6 weeks and then hold back for 2-3 weeks before the next snap is completed.

 A new tag is created every time `dev` is merged back to `master`.
 They are listed in the [releases section here on GitHub](https://github.com/nodemcu/nodemcu-firmware/releases).
 Tag names follow the \<SDK-version\>-master_yyyymmdd pattern.